FOR IMMEDIATE RELEASE

 Contact: Laura McKenna, Marketing Manager

-NHS Brooklyn rolls out new Property Management Program for Small Landlords
+NHS Brooklyn rolls out new Property Management Program for Owners of Small Buildings

 Just-in-time support for owners and tenants hit by COVID-19